sihwapark/topic-bubbles/README.md

 # Bubble Chart Visualization of Topic Models for the WE1S project

-This visualization project generates an interactive bubble chart of topic models by using [D3.js](https://d3js.org/).
+As a part of the [WhatEvery1Says project(WE1S)](https://we1s.ucsb.edu), this visualization project generates an interactive bubble chart of topic models by using [D3.js](https://d3js.org/).
 Based on the experience gained from the use of  [the dfr-browser](https://agoldst.github.io/dfr-browser/), a simple topic model browser, it aims to present more intuitve and interative topic model visualization.

 ![alt text](img/screenshot.png "Logo Title Text 1")

+Here is [an example link](https://sihwapark.github.io/topic-bubbles/) to see how it works.

 ## How to Use